-- A brand new School of The Arts featuring three tracts: Theatre Arts, Visual/Fine Arts and Production Lab.
+- A School of The Arts program featuring three tracts: Theatre Arts, Visual/Fine Arts and Production Lab.

 - The Keiser-Fearen Library Media Center is a dynamic learning area where students are frequently found connecting to the world at large by accessing books, databases, magazines, the World Wide Web, historical documents and so much more.

 - Extra-curricular activities encompass a broad range of boys’ and girls’ athletic teams, a diverse array of clubs, and a strong student leadership group.